Get-Gud-Dev/Role/server/documentation/communities.md

 ## City (100-500+)

-A city meets the needs of a township but is not a metropolis
+A city meets the needs of a township but is not yet qualified as a Metropolis, to have a city:

+- Population over 100
+- All requirements from lower tiers

 ## Metropolis (100-500+)